Top 100 wines of Moulin-à-Vent - Page 3

 Organoleptic analysis of wine of Moulin-à-Vent

-On the nose in the region of Moulin-à-Vent often reveals types of flavors of non oak, earth or oak and sometimes also flavors of red fruit, cherry or raspberry.
+On the nose in the region of Moulin-à-Vent often reveals types of flavors of non oak, earth or oak and sometimes also flavors of red fruit, cherry or spices.
 In the mouth in the region of Moulin-à-Vent is a with a nice freshness.